filmadder/oldmobile/README.md

 cordova platform add android
 ```

-Please note that you need film adder's webapp source code; you can either
+Please note that you need filmadder's webapp source code; you can either symlink
-symlink it (as suggested in the snippet above) or copy it into the `www` dir,
+it (as suggested in the snippet above) or copy it into the `www` dir, depending
-depending on what exactl you want to do.
+on what exactl you want to do.

 ## development